IBMPredictiveAnalytics/SPSSINC_MFP_GLM/Readme.md

 # SPSSINC MFP GLM
-## Estimate a regression with fractional polynomials for the sca
+## Estimate a regression with fractional polynomials for the scale variables
  This procedure estimates fractional polynomial models wit  h a variety of link functions.
 Controls are available to limit the d  egree of the polynomial

 ---